github/docs/content/apps/creating-github-apps/setting-up-a-github-app/about-creating-github-apps.md

 ### Using a {% data variables.product.prodname_github_app %} instead of an {% data variables.product.prodname_oauth_app %}

 In general, {% data variables.product.prodname_github_app %}s are preferred over {% data variables.product.prodname_oauth_app %}s.

+For more information, see "[AUTOTITLE](/apps/oauth-apps/building-oauth-apps/differences-between-github-apps-and-oauth-apps)."

 For information on how to migrate an existing {% data variables.product.prodname_oauth_app %} to a {% data variables.product.prodname_github_app %}, see "[AUTOTITLE](/apps/creating-github-apps/guides/migrating-oauth-apps-to-github-apps)."

 #### {% data variables.product.prodname_github_app %}s offer enhanced security